Jalynn-X/crypto-pipeline/README.md

 # Authenticate Terraform with Google Cloud using OAuth
 gcloud auth application-default login
+# Then in the opened window, allow Google Auth Library access to your Google Account
 ```
 3. Update variables.tf
 Update `variables.tf` with your values: